delta-io/delta/PROTOCOL.md

 ## Append-only Tables
 Enablement:
- - If the table is on a Writer Version starting from 2 up to 6, the table property `delta.appendOnly` must be set to `true`.
+ - The table must be on a Writer Version starting from 2 up to 7.
- - If the table is on Writer Version 7, the feature `appendOnly` must exist in the table `protocol`'s `writerFeatures`, and the table property `delta.appendOnly` must be set to `true`.
+ - If the table is on Writer Version 7, the feature `appendOnly` must exist in the table `protocol`'s `writerFeatures`.
+ - The table property `delta.appendOnly` must be set to `true`.

 When enabled:
  - New log entries MUST NOT change or remove data from the table.